Goonjon/Calculator-App-Automation/README.md

 # Calculator App Automation
-### Project Summary: This project automates calculator app testing using Appium and TestNG.
+### Project Summary: This project automates calculator app testing using Appium, TestNG and Selenium.
 The first task involves dynamically calculating a mathematical series, passed as a parameter, and verifying the result.
 The second task automates series calculations from a CSV file, handling complex expressions like 4π2^3, and asserting expected results using SoftAssert in TestNG.
 The project demonstrates effective automation of both basic and advanced calculations through a robust framework.

 ### Technologies I have used:
 - Language: Java